rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 4. Added a feature to rewrite over the "> " on input() call when doing a timer based delay_print() statement

 **Thoughts:** 20 Days!
 We're going strong.
 I've got a few more bugs to fix with the threads.
 They're a bit tricky to wrap your head around at first, but we're making headway.

+### Day 21: March 5th, 2022
+##### Preparing Actionable Commands

+**Today's Progress:**
+1. Added directional commands to the input_* lists.
+2. Added a resources page to keep track of important links and references.

+**Thoughts:** The bug causing the swim up command to break is now magically working again.
+You love to see it.
+Couldn't tell you why either.
+The program is getting long enough now that I start getting lost in the sauce.
+I'm unsure how to handle movement in the game.